Non-Linear Scoring Model for Translation Quality Evaluation: Proposed Non-Linear Scoring Model

-\begin{itemize} \item \textbf{Anchoring} defines the maximum acceptable error limit for a standard amount of text.
-This tolerance is expressed in penalty points based on a client's real-world standard, such as, “no more than 5 penalty points per 1,000 words.” (one minor error is typically equivalent to one penalty point). \item \textbf{Calibration} takes the absolute penalty point total and maps it onto a normalized, more easily interpretable 0-100 quality scale for use in dashboards or QA reports. \end{itemize}
+\begin{itemize} \item \textbf{Anchoring:} specifying an acceptable error limit at a reference sample size, expressed in severity-weighted penalty points (e.g., ``no more than 5 points per 1{,}000 words''). \item \textbf{Calibration:} mapping the observed penalty total for a sample into a normalized 0--100 quality scale, supporting interpretability in dashboards and reporting. \end{itemize}